Meet Lori Maloney

 Dear Partners in brook trout habitat conservation:

-I'm Lori Maloney, the new coordinator for Eastern Brook Trout Joint Venture, working with the Canaan Valley Institute.
-Some of us know each other from past work (you may have known me as Lori Davias), and some of you have already introduced yourselves.
-So far, I have experienced nothing but positive interactions with EBTJV's members and leadership.
+I'm Lori Maloney, the coordinator for Eastern Brook Trout Joint Venture since 2021.
+Some of us know each other from past work (you may have known me as Lori Davias).
+In my tenure with EBTJV, I have experienced nothing but positive interactions with EBTJV's members and with the National Fish Habitat Partnership.
 This is an amazing community.

 As you plan your own projects and future funding requests through EBTJV, please remember to coordinate with your regional biologists.
 They are here for you, and also play an important role guiding projects to be as effective as possible.
 We have always relied on letters from these experts as we evaluate projects and will continue to do so.